RalfJung/zonemaker/README.rst

 Simply call ``zonemaker`` with the zone python file as argument.
 The result will be printed to stdout.
-See ``db.example.com.py`` for a sample file demonstrating the use of the interface. ``Makefile.sample`` shows how a makefile which first updates the zone, and then tells BIND to reload, could look like.
+See ``db.example.com.py`` for a sample file demonstrating the use of the interface. ``Makefile.sample`` shows how a makefile which first updates the zone(s), and then tells BIND to reload, could look like.

 Source, License
 ---------------